Join A Secret Italy

 Norman Castle in Bari

-At the entrance to the old town stand an imposing castle, built in the 12th century by the Normans under King Roger.
-It seems somewhat out of place here, detached, quiet, severe and stern looking; it casts a disapproving eye on the happy chaos playing out in the narrow lanes nearby.
+At the entrance to the old town stands an imposing castle, built in the 12th century by the Normans under King Roger.
+It seems somewhat out of place here, detached, quiet, severe, and stern-looking; it casts a disapproving eye on the happy chaos playing out in the narrow lanes nearby.

 Maybe that was the idea.

-The castle was meant to dominate, intimidate the locals: first it was the Normans, then the Swabians, the Arogonese and others.
+The castle was meant to dominate and intimidate the locals: first it was the Normans, then the Swabians, the Aragonese, and others.
 All of them looked down on Bari from the castle walls.

 Is it then little wonder that the castle was once hated?

-Now though the space has been reclaimed: exhibitions are held in the castle grounds and there is a small museum inside the walls.
-Visits costs 6 Euros.
+Now though the space has been reclaimed: exhibitions are held in the castle grounds, and there is a small museum inside the walls.
+Visits cost 6 euros.

 Basilica di San Nicola/Saint NICHOLAS